M-Files/Developer-Portal/APIs/REST-API/Creating-Objects/index.md

 To create a non-document object, execute a POST request to [/objects/(type)](http://www.m-files.com/mfws/resources/objects/type.html) with the property values for the new object.

 The sample code includes a dummy authentication token.
-For more information on authentication, see <a href="{{ site.baseurl }}/APIs/REST-API/Authentication/">Authentication</a>.
+For more information on authentication, see [Authentication]({{ site.baseurl }}/APIs/REST-API/Authentication/).
 {:.note}

 ```csharp